top of page

 NanoTRIZ Research Scholar Program (Remote)

-A selective, merit-based non-accredited enrichment pathway for motivated students and emerging researchers worldwide
+A selective, non-accredited research-enrichment program for motivated students and emerging researchers.

-Guinness World Records–Recognised The Smallest Man-Made Jet Engine / Catalytic Nanojet
+Guinness World Records – The Smallest Man-Made Jet Engine / Catalytic Nanomotor

 GWR.png